-How can a Russian culture make an impression on our youth unless we introduce that culture into the local school curriculum?
+How can a Russian and Eastern European Culture make an impression on our youth unless we introduce that culture into the local school curriculum?

 Knowing that making material relevant to the students is the key to their enjoying the literature, Moscow Nights sought to introduce local students to the works of Alexander Pushkin, the most famous of Russian writers who was the great grandson of an African slave.
 The connection was stronger than a mere bloodline — the poet frequently expressed an interest in what he called “my Africa.”

 In the fall semester of 2004, by special agreement with Dr. Clyde Robertson, Director of the Department of African and Multicultural Studies in the New Orleans City Schools, representatives of Moscow Nights began to meet regularly with the teachers of McMain Senior High School.
 Members of Moscow Nights presented lectures on various aspects of Pushkin’s work, suggesting avenues of instruction that might make Pushkin more accessible to McMain students.
 Dr. Samuel C. Ramer of Tulane University spoke on the many parallels that might be drawn between the St. Petersburg of Pushkin’s time and the New Orleans of the same era.
 Ms. Baty Landis spoke on the power of the musical tradition of both cities.
 Natasha Ramer discussed the potential involved in staging various small plays drawn from Pushkin’s work.